ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/view.md

 ## view {#view}

-Turns an subquery into a table.
-Used for implementing views (for more information, see the `CREATE VIEW query`).
-It does not store data, but only stores the specified `SELECT` query.
-When reading from a table, it runs this query (and deletes all unnecessary columns from the query).
+Turns a subquery into a table.
+The function implements views (for more information, see the [CREATE VIEW](https://clickhouse.tech/docs/en/sql-reference/statements/create/view/#create-view).
+The resulting table doesn't store data, but only stores the specified `SELECT` query.
+When reading from the table, ClickHouse executes the query and deletes all unnecessary columns from the result.

 **Syntax**